SofiaAfendra/react-redux-workshop/README.md

 withGameProps,
 )(GameComponent);

-5. Previously we were using the useGameState hook to make dispatch and state available inside the Game component.
+5. Previously we were using the useGameState hook to make dispatch and state available inside the Game & Board components.
 Now that we have the new setup is time to replace any dispatch calls with their respective actions.

 **Covers:**